siva-nagendra/torrento/README.md

-# Torronto - Torrent Downloader 🚀
+# Torrento - Torrent Downloader 🚀

-Torronto is a streamlined and intuitive torrent downloader built with Python and Qt.
+Torrento is a streamlined and intuitive torrent downloader built with Python and Qt.
 It provides a friendly graphical user interface to manage torrent downloads efficiently.
-Whether you're downloading a single file or a bunch, Torronto has got you covered.
+Whether you're downloading a single file or a bunch, Torrento has got you covered.

 ## Features 🌟